 Have you traveled with your tween?
 Do you prioritize regularl one on one time with your kids?
 How do you do it?
 Where did you go?
 I would love to know.
-And IF taking your tween to Paris is a possibility for you – stay tuned for our tween endorsed travel tips for the City of Lights.
+And IF taking your tween to Paris is a possibility for you – check out this post for our tween endorsed travel tips for the City of Lights.

 Cheers from Copenhagen!
 Erin